For GameStop day traders, the moment they’ve dreamed about

 Nearly a decade after the Occupy protest movement left Wall Street more or less unscathed, the citadel of financial might faces a new assault.

-Day traders, mobilized on a Reddit chatroom, have poured about all the money they can find into the stocks of a struggling video game retailer called GameStop and a few other beaten-down companies.
+Day traders, mobilized on a subreddit page, have poured about all the money they can find into the stocks of a struggling video game retailer called GameStop and a few other beaten-down companies.
 Their buying has swollen those companies’ share prices beyond anyone’s imagination — and, not coincidentally, inflicted huge losses on the hedge funds of the super-rich, who had placed bets that the stocks would drop.

 Their strategy, of course, is freighted with risk.
 The prices of the stocks they’ve bought are now multiples above any level justified by revenue, earnings or future prospects.
 The danger is that at any time, the stocks could collapse.